kgillasp/PS-at-UCSD/README.md

 These questions are covered extensively in [Decode and Conquer](https://www.lewis-lin.com/decode-and-conquer) and [Cracking the PM Interview](http://www.crackingthepminterview.com/)

 ## Technical Ability
+** May not be required ** This portion of the interview is usually reserved for PM positions in highly technical disciplines.
+Make sure to clarify with the job posting to see whether or not technical skills are required.

 In order to prepare, you should review basic algorithms and computer science fundamentals, a large part of your credibility with engineers will be rooted in your technical competence.
 Example interview questions:
 - Write an algorithm that detects and alerts meeting conflicts.